Processes and Policies

 Gather and document support from within the department and across the university for the Stat Lab in the form of letters from senior university officials supporting the official creation of such a Stat Lab.

 Complete and submit via email to LISA2020@colorado.edu the Full Lab Plan/Proposal to become a “Proposed Member” of the Network.
 The proposal will document the purpose/mission of the Stat Lab, a name for it, and identify a physical location with enough space to meet with domain experts.
 It will also include detailed statements about the lab’s Context/Environment/Leadership; Mission, Goals, and Objectives; Activities; Personnel; Budget; Expected Outcomes (metrics); and Desired Impacts (metrics), as well as how the lab plans to connect with the Network.
-The Full Lab Plan/Proposal can be downloaded at http://bit.ly/LISA2020FullProposal and then edited and returned via email.
+The Full Lab Plan/Proposal can be downloaded, edited, and returned via email.

 Respond to a regional review committee’s feedback on the Full Lab Plan/Proposal.
 If the response to the feedback is satisfactory, the lab will be granted “Transitional Member” status in the Network.